 The PlayStation Blog recently posted that all our passwords on PSN were not encrypted, causing a crazy amount of panic across the internet.
-However, yesterday Sony clarified that while the were not encrypted, they were hashed.
+However, yesterday Sony clarified that while they were not encrypted, they were hashed.

 “Phew!” was my first thought, but I’m guessing most people were thinking “Eh?”
-So I put together this descriptions of why password hashing by itself sucks and how to improve it significantly.
+So I put together this description of why password hashing by itself sucks and how to improve it significantly.
 I’m going to take a guess and assume that the PSN has been using version 2, and will from now on be using version 3.

 Let’s look at the basic way of doing this (by the way, the WRONG way) and then work our way up to how most websites (should) be storing your password.